 So that’s how we got here.
 As for what we’re looking for, we basically have a good amount of living space in this house (a sunroom, a den, a living room, a kitchen, a dining area, a front porch, a back patio) but we only have three very small bedrooms on the other side of the house.
 So with a baby, a need for a full time two person office, and a bedroom for ourselves we’re bursting at the seams.
 And we realize that with a future kid (or kids) on the agenda in a few years it’ll definitely get even tighter.
 It’s amazing how when we moved in just four and a half years ago we didn’t use either of the two spare bedrooms and now we work/play/sleep guests in one and sleep our baby in the other.
 It’s just funny how things change.

 Which is why we’re gonna go for a McMansion this time.
-Something along these lines:
+Something with maybe 17 to 18 bathrooms.

 And of course we’re looking for a different layout since we mentioned that part of the reason an addition wasn’t the answer to “saving” this house because the existing floor plan isn’t quite doing it for us anymore.
 Speaking of the layout, here’s what we’d love in the next house (we don’t think we’ll get all of these features in one house, but it’s nice to map them all out and hopefully find something with a good amount of them):